 - Click here to know how I merged law with technology with no stress!

-- Looking for a TV commentator to discuss cyber security, digital business, being a woman in tech, woman in cyber security, how to keep your faith in God in troubled times and the message of hope, click here or call 646-494-2125.
+- Looking for a TV commentator to discuss cyber security, digital business, being a woman in tech, woman in cyber security and cyber privacy, how to have faith even when hope seems far away, click here or call 646-494-2125.

 - Read my official bio for fancy stuff that is part of due diligence.